Romance: Untold: Commercial performance

 Second single "Brought The Heat Back" debuted at 170 on the Korea Circle chart, and it debuted at number eight on the Billboard World Digital Songs Sales chart.
 It was ranked at number three on the Show Champion show chart.

 "No Doubt" debuted at number 55 in Korea Circle songs chart, it was their highest-charting single in the country.
 In Japan it debuted at number 24 on the Japan Hot 100 chart.

 Romance: Untold garnered pre-orders of over 2.2 million and has sold more than 1.8 million copies worldwide on its first day of release, It debuted at number one on the South Korean Circle Album Chart with over two million copies sold of its three versions in its first week of availability, it was certified two times Platinum in Korean with more than 2.5 million copies sold.
 It reached number one on both Japan's Oricon Albums Chart and Billboard Hot Albums chart in its second week.
-The album debuted at number two on the US Billboard 200 with 117,000 pure album sales with 9.53 million streams, making it their highest-charting album in the country.
+The album debuted at number two on the US Billboard 200 with 117,000 pure album sales and 9.53 million streams, making it their highest-charting album in the country.
 It was their longest charting album on the Billboard 200 climbing up to 149 on its twelfth week on the chart, it spent a total of nineteen weeks on the chart.
 Following the release of Romance: Untold -Daydream-, the original version re-entered at number seven with 54,000 units on the week dated November 30, 2024, its 13th week on the chart.

 Romance: Untold was the best-selling k-pop album in 2024 and the 2nd best-selling album worldwide.